baydounm/UKB-paper7-IBNODDI/README.md

 Authors:
 May A. Beydoun; Hind A. Beydoun; Yi-Han Hu; Zhiguang Li; Claudia S. Wolf; Osorio Meirelles; Nicole Noren Hooten; Lenore J. Launer; Michele K. Evans; Alan B. Zonderman

-Currently under consideration in xxxx
+Published in Brain Behavior and Immunity.

 The repository includes the following folders:
--- FIGURE2: Brain images and heatmaps and their scripts for Figure 2.
+-- FIGURE2_GITHUB: Brain images and heatmaps and their scripts for Figure 2.
 -- FIGURE5: .PPT and .gph files for Figure 5.
 -- FIGURES1: Volcano plot Figure, script and data.
 -- FIGURES2: Heatmap for correlation between NODDI measures (ROI-specific) with R script.